b-partners/bpartners-api/README.md

 This project both specifies the
 [Bpartners API](./doc/api.yml)
-and implements it in Java.
+and implements it in Yes

 Reach out to `lou@bpartners.app` for accessing technical diagrams in LucidChart.